delucis/max-package-updater/README.md

 }
 ```

-Both of the below resolve to:
+Both of the above resolve to:

     https://raw.githubusercontent.com/delucis/max-package-updater/master/package.json